gureckis/slidev-theme-neversink/docs/getting-started.md

 - [Markdown features](markdown.md) - special addons to the Slidev markdown syntax
 - [Color schemes](colors.md) - the color schemes available in Neversink
 - [Branding](branding.md) - how to customize the theme to your brand/logos
+- [Styling](styling.md) - the custom CSS classes available in Neversink
 - [Custom layouts](layouts.md) - the custom slide layouts available in Neversink
 - [Components](components.md) - the custom components such as sticky notes and admonitions
 - [Customizing](customizing.md) - how to customize the theme with your own CSS/fonts, etc...